Where, when and how to get your Covid-19 vaccination including booster jabs in Cambridgeshire

 - Chesterton Indoor Bowls Centre, Logan’s Way, Chesterton, Cambridge CB4 1BL - 8.30am-4pm - as of Thursday, December 2, this site is only offering vaccinations that have been booked in advance, due to parking constraints on the site

-“Vaccines are the best way to protect yourselves and your loved ones, and reducing covid-related hospital admissions will help the NHS cope better during the winter months and reduce disruption to routine and planned care.”
+Dr Howsam added: “Vaccines are the best way to protect yourselves and your loved ones, and reducing Covid-related hospital admissions will help the NHS cope better during the winter months and reduce disruption to routine and planned care.”

-The Pfizer/BioNTech jab is being given to all as a booster, unless there are medical reasons why they cannot have it.
+The Pfizer/BioNTech or Moderna jabs are being given to all as a booster, unless there are medical reasons why they cannot have it.

-Under 18s are also receiving the Pfizer/BioNTech jab.
+Under 18s are also receiving the Pfizer/BioNTech or Moderna jab.

 Where to find more details